 - Sample your top colors to avoid surprises: Never commit to a color based on a small paint chip.
 Paint large test swatches on different sides of your home and watch how they change in the morning, noon, and evening light to ensure you love the color in every condition.

-Which Paint Brands Should You Choose?
+Which Paint Brands Do Pros Recommend?

 Picking the right paint color is exciting, but the brand you choose is just as important for getting a beautiful, long-lasting finish.
 The quality of the paint affects everything from how easily it applies to how well it stands up to Chicago’s weather.
 Different brands have their own strengths, whether it’s a massive color selection, superior durability, or great value.
 As a contractor, we work with many top brands and have seen firsthand what works best.
 Here’s a look at four of the most trusted names in the industry to help you decide.

-Sherwin-Williams: A Leader in Color and Quality
+Sherwin-Williams: Top Pick for Color and Quality

 Sherwin-Williams is a go-to for a reason.
 They offer a huge selection of exterior paint colors, from timeless classics to modern, bold shades that let you express your personal style.
 One of the best things they offer is the Sherwin-Williams Paint Color Visualizer tool.
 This feature is incredibly helpful because it lets you upload a photo of your own home and test out different colors before you commit.
 It takes a lot of the guesswork out of the process and helps you feel confident that you’re making a choice you’ll love for years to come.
 Their paints are known for their quality, coverage, and durability, making them a solid investment for any home exterior project.

-Benjamin Moore: For Durability and Rich Color
+Benjamin Moore: For Rich Colors That Last

 If you’re focused on rich color and a finish that will last, Benjamin Moore is an excellent choice.
 They are masters at creating paints that not only look fantastic but also provide a strong, protective layer for your home.
 Benjamin Moore offers several high-quality exterior paints designed to withstand harsh weather, which is a must in our area.
 Their colors are known for their depth and resistance to fading, so your home’s curb appeal will stay fresh season after season.
 Choosing a durable paint like this means less maintenance for you down the road and a beautiful finish that truly protects your home.
 It’s a brand that consistently delivers on both performance and appearance.

-Behr: Quality Paint for Any Budget
+Behr: Quality Paint That Fits Your Budget

 Behr proves that you don’t have to spend a fortune to get a high-quality result.
 Known for being both durable and affordable, Behr is a popular choice for homeowners who want to refresh their home’s exterior without a premium price tag.
 You can find their products at The Home Depot, making them incredibly accessible.
 Their exterior paint and primer-in-one options are especially popular because they save you time and effort during application.
 Behr offers a wide range of colors and finishes, so you can easily find a look that suits your style while knowing you’re getting a reliable product that offers great value.